perspectivezoom/from-html-to-backbone/README.md

 ### Step 1: Adding a template

 Before using Backbone, we first need to consider how to render templates.
-Unlike other javascript "frameworks", Backbone is template-agnostic; you get to choose how you want Backbone to render the resultant HTML.
+Backbone is template-agnostic; you get to choose how you want Backbone to render the resultant HTML.

 In a real app, you'll likely want something more powerful, but for our purposes Underscore.js' [built-in templating system](http://underscorejs.org/#template) is sufficient and (more importantly) also relatively simple to understand.